 Additionally, the seller is held criminally liable if the firearm is used within one year of the transfer in the commission of a violent felony if it's found that person was not allowed to have that weapon.

 Nebraska requires a permit for all firearms purchases.

 New Jersey requires a license or permit for all firearms purchases.

 New York requires a background check for all firearms sales.
 All sellers must also maintain records for all firearms sales, and a permit is required to purchase a handgun.

 North Carolina requires a permit for handgun sales.

 Oregon requires all firearms sales to be done by an FFL.

-Pennsylvania requires the sales of all handguns, short barreled rifles, and shotguns be done at an FFL or county sheriff's office.
+Pennsylvania requires that all handguns, short-barreled rifles, and shotguns be sold at an FFL or county sheriff's office.

 Rhode Island requires background checks for all firearm sales, and records must be maintained.

 Tennessee doesn't allow firearm sales to an intoxicated person.